iWinston/typeorm-plus/docs/entities.md

 You can change it by specifying your own name
 * `length: number` - Column type's length.
 For example if you want to create `varchar(150)` type you specify column type and length options.
+* `width: number` - column type's display width.
+Used only for [MySQL integer types](https://dev.mysql.com/doc/refman/5.7/en/integer-types.html)
+* `onUpdate: string` - `ON UPDATE` trigger.
+Works only for [MySQL](https://dev.mysql.com/doc/refman/5.7/en/timestamp-initialization.html).
 * `nullable: boolean` - Makes column `NULL` or `NOT NULL` in the database.
 By default column is `nullable: false`.
+* `readonly: boolean` - Indicates if column value is not updated by "save" operation.
+It means you'll be able to write this value only when you first time insert the object.
+Default value is `false`.
+* `select: boolean` - Defines whether or not to hide this column by default when making queries.
+When set to `false`, the column data will not show with a standard query.
+By default column is `select: true`
 * `default: string` - Adds database-level column's `DEFAULT` value.
 * `primary: boolean` - Marks column as primary.
 Same if you use `@PrimaryColumn`.
 * `unique: boolean` - Marks column as unique column (creates unique constraint).